 Polarized vs Non-polarized Capacitors

-When it comes to storing and discharging, both of them have the same principle.
-However, there are a lot of factors that make them different from each other.
+When it comes to storing and discharging, polarized and non-polarized capacitors behave the same way.
+However, there are multiple factors that make them different from each other:

 - Different dielectrics – Dielectric is the material between the two capacitor plates.
 Polarized capacitors use an electrolyte as the dielectric giving them a larger capacitance than other capacitors of the same volume.
 However, polar capacitors produced by different electrolyte materials and processes will have different values of capacitance.
 The use of polar and non-polarized capacitors depends on the properties of the dielectric that are reversible.

 - Different structures – the most commonly used electrolytic capacitors are round; square capacitors are rare.
 There are also invisible capacitors, or distributed capacitors, which must not be ignored in high frequency and intermediate frequency devices.

 - Use environment and usage – internal materials and structures provide for the large capacity and high-frequency characteristics of polar capacitors that make them very suitable for power supply filters and the like.
 However, there are some polar capacitors with good high-frequency characteristics— tantalum electrolysis, which is not commonly used because of its high cost.